 An inadequate or ineffective response to a crisis or incident can compound and exacerbate an already inherently difficult and stressful situation, with potentially disastrous long-term effects on the organisation’s reputation, brand and standing in the eyes of employees, customers, partners, suppliers, industry peers and bodies, government, regulators, and media.

 Today, organisations’ top managers can also individually face serious liabilities and career consequences for poor management or unjustified decisions during a crisis.

-Our foundations training is based on good practice guidelines, enhanced with real-life lessons from our practical experience in issue, emergency, crisis and crisis communication management.
+Our training is based on best-practice guidelines, enhanced with real-life lessons from our practical experience in issue, emergency, crisis and crisis communication management.
 It covers crisis and incident management principles, concepts, processes, techniques and tools, focussing on key knowledge and skills that are essential to effectively respond and recover from a crisis or incident.

 It empowers participants to: